Prajith-jose007/dutchoriental-crm/README.md

     ```bash
     npm start
     ```
-    This command executes `node server.js`, which starts your Next.js application in production mode.
+    This command executes `node server.js` (as per your `package.json`), which starts your Next.js application in production mode.
 It will typically listen on port 3000 (or the port specified by the `PORT` environment variable if set).

 3.  **Configure Apache as a Reverse Proxy:**
     *   This step involves editing Apache's configuration files (e.g., `httpd.conf`, or a virtual host configuration file for `localhost`). **These files are part of your WAMP installation, not your Next.js project.**
-    *   You'll need to enable Apache modules like `mod_proxy`, `mod_proxy_http`.
+    *   You'll need to ensure Apache modules like `mod_proxy` and `mod_proxy_http` are enabled.
     *   Add directives to proxy requests from Apache to your running Next.js application.
     *   **Example (conceptual, actual directives may vary based on your WAMP version and setup):**
         ```apache